 The House from "Morris's Views of Seats," circa 1875.

-House & Family History: Glamis was originally a royal hunting lodge and became a royal residence in 1372.
-The Castle is traditionally the legendary setting for Shakespeare's "Hamlet."
-Glamis was also the childhood home of the late Queen Mother and birthplace of her second daughter, the late Princess Margaret.
+House & Family History: The castle is the fictional setting for Shakespeare's "Macbeth."
+Glamis was the childhood home of the Queen Mother and birthplace of her second daughter, Princess Margaret.
+Since 1987 an image of Glamis Castle has featured on the reverse side of the Royal Bank of Scotland's £10 notes.

 John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: 2.S.
 Vol. II, p.
 24, 1855